-"I'm from Braintree, Massachusetts.
-Last spring my a cappella group, Mixed Company, performed in four cities in China.
-This summer we will be traveling to Morocco.
-After that I will be studying public health in Amsterdam.
+"I'm from Braintree,

+Massachusetts.
+Last spring

+my a cappella group, Mixed

+Company, performed in four

+cities in China.
+This summer

+we will be traveling to Morocco.

+After that I will be studying

+public health in Amsterdam.

 Emma Rutan, Psychology Major

 Bulldog!
 Bulldog!
 Bow, Wow, Wow!

 (Playing for Yale)

 Yale's first gym was built in 1826.
-By the mid-1800s an athletic tradition "dominated the undergraduate horizon. and epic victories were celebrated with bonfires under the elms, as the classes roared out their glees from their appointed perches on the old Yale fence," wrote George Pierson in his history of Yale.
-The Bulldogs of today-both men and women-compete on 35 teams (of which 29 are NCAA Division I) made up of junior-varsity-level players to All-Americans.
+By the mid-1800s an athletic tradition "dominated the undergraduate horizon, and epic victories were celebrated with bonfires under the elms, as the classes roared out their glees from their appointed perches on the old Yale fence," wrote George Pierson in his history of Yale.
+The Bulldogs of today-both men and women - compete on 35 teams (of which 29 are NCAA Division I) made up of juniorvarsity-level players to All-Americans.
 Yale also offers studentrun club sports and one of the most extensive and popular intramural programs in the country.
-And the fans roar their glees (that's fight song in modern parlance)including Cole Porter's "Bulldog!"-as loud as ever.
+And the fans roar their glees (that's fight song in modern parlance) including Cole Porter's "Bulldog!" - as loud as ever.

-Mission Yale student athletes
+Mission

-undertake the challenge of a high-level education while proudly representing Yale University in the pursuit of championships.
-Through exceptional facilities and coaches, Yale Athletics ensures that our students learn the important values of leadership, integrity, respect, discipline, responsibility and teamwork.
-The aspiration is that in the course of preparation and competition, students enter a co-curricular laboratory for learning that will fit them to lead in all of their future endeavors " Excerpted from the Yale Athletics Mission Statement
+Yale student athletes undertake the challenge of a high-level education while proudly representing Yale University in the pursuit of championships.
+Through exceptional facilities and coaches, Yale Athletics ensures that our students learn the important values of leadership, integrity, discipline, and teamwork.
+The aspiration is that in the course of preparation and competition, students enter a co-curricular laboratory for learning that will fit them to lead in all of their future endeavors."
+Excerpted from the Yale Athletics

-Recent Ivy Titles Baseball

-Basketball (M) Heavyweight Crew Football Golf (M) Gymnastics (W) Ice Hockey (M) Lacrosse (M) Coed Sailing Swimming/Diving (W) Volleyball (W)
+Recent Ivy Titles Baseball Basketball (M) Heavyweight Crew Football Golf (M) Gymnastics (w) Lacrosse (M) Coed Sailing Soccer (M) Swimming/Diving (w) Volleyball (w) Crew (w) Fencing (M, W) Ice Hockey (W) Lacrosse (M) Squash (M, W)